ssp-STP/human-ai-co-evolution/README.md

 **Summary post(Medium):** https://medium.com/@ssp2025.research/human-directed-human-ai-co-evolution-through-externalized-cognitive-continuity-succ-445f77e6b37d

 This repository serves as a reference companion to the paper.
-Status: Code will be added in future updates
+Status: Code will be added in future updates.

 ## Abstract
 Human-directed human–AI co-evolution enabled by externalized cognitive continuity (logs, rules, and structured re-injection), forming a practical time-axis for iterative collaboration.